obsoletenerd/amateur-engineering/amateurengineering.com/content/obsoletenerd.com/DIY LiPo Battery for the Original Gameboy.md

 Date: 2021-07-20 14:17
 Modified: 2021-07-20 14:17
 Summary: I was pretty sick of worrying about the AA batteries for my original Gameboy, and just wanted a LiPo pack I could recharge via micro USB like so many of my modern devices.
 I found some existing projects that require cutting up the Gameboy, or modifying it in various ways... or some products from overseas that cost a fair bit and are basically just a LiPo + controller jammed into the battery cavity.
 I wanted something that didn't require any modification to the original Gameboy, and could be swapped back and forth with normal AAs if required.
-Category: Projects
+Category: ObsoleteNerd
-Tags: Projects, Hardware, 3DPrinting
+Tags: Projects, Hardware, 3DPrinting, Projects
 Status: Published
 Author: ObsoleteNerd
 Author-URL: https://obsoletenerd.com